| Romans 9:18-21 states: "Therefore hath he mercy

 worthiness, I must acknowledge it is as well founded as any

-Men will often commend other men for what they condemn a
+to which I can pretend."
+8 Men will often commend other men for what they condemn a

 Holy God for.
 For example, if a wealthy man goes to the